What is a liver transplant?

 heart and blood pressure, and to get blood samples.

-- After you are sedated, the anesthesiologist will insert a tube into your lungs.
+After you are sedated, the anesthesiologist will put a tube into your lungs.
 This

 is so that your breathing can be helped with a machine (a ventilator).
 The anesthesiologist